by Employer Pass, on Mar 18, 2022 8:23:37 PM

 ACA Penalties for Non-Compliance

-The 2022 tax year 4980H(b) penalty amount is $343.33 a month per employee ($4,120 annualized).
+For the 2023 tax year, the 4980H(b) penalty amount is $360 a month per employee, which, annualized is $2,880 per employee.
 This penalty is also known as the “Employer Shared Responsibility Penalty for failure to offer coverage that meets affordability and Minimum Value (MV)”.
+It is assessed on a per-violation basis as well.

 Failure to File Penalty